nthlink/nthlink-outline/README.md

 ### iOS & macOS

-Run the commands below to produce files that support `iOS` and `macOS`.
+Run the commands below to produce the library that support `iOS` and `macOS`.

 ```shell
 mkdir build